jjsnc/jjsnc.github.io/projects/pfSense/setup.md

 ## Installing pfSense/Netgate Installer ISO File

 Before we even do anything, we must install the necessary software.
-Search up `pfSense` on your browser and locate the `Netgate Installer`.
+Search for `pfSense` on your browser and locate the `Netgate Installer`.
 Previous versions of `pfSense` did not require an installer; however, for the most up-to-date `pfSense CE` (Community Edition), you must create an account on `Netgate` to download it.
 If you do not wish to create an account, you can get outdated versions of pfSense from this [mirror](https://atxfiles.netgate.com/mirror/downloads/).

 I personally got the ISO version because I will be installing pfSense onto a virtual machine with VMware.